What is a heart attack?

-Symptoms of heart attack should be addressed immediately.
+Symptoms of heart attacks should be addressed immediately.
 The longer a heart attack is left untreated, the more likely patients will experience serious complications.

 Are you at risk for a heart attack?

 Certain factors can contribute to your chance of experiencing a heart attack.
 Your physician will discuss the risk factors during your evaluation.
 In some cases, patients can work with their physician to find ways to lower their risk of heart attack.

 Risk factors for heart attacks may include: